DynamicVMP/dynamic-vmp-framework/README.md

  * MD -> Manhattan Distance
  * CD -> Chevyshev Distance
  * WS -> Weighted Sum
+20. MAX_PHEROMONE = Max pheromone allowed in ACO
+21. PHEROMONE_CONSTANT = Pheromone constant for ACO, range [0,1],
+determines how fast pheromone evaporates.
+Pheromones evaporates quicker as pheromone constant grows.
+22. N_ANTS = Number of ants used for ACO
+23. ACO_ITERATIONS = Number of iterations to be performed in ACO to return a solution
+24. VMPR_ALGORITHM = VMPr algorithm
+ * MEMETIC
+ * ACO
-20. SCENARIOS = List of Request
+25. SCENARIOS = List of Request